nanocurrency/nano-docs/docs/glossary.md

 Blocks on an account chain before the first v1 block (which is often the v1 epoch block but can be other types).
 The first v1 block and all subsequent blocks are stateful blocks.

 #### live network
 A sub-network established between peers via Transmission Control Protocol (TCP) for communicating newly published blocks, votes and other non-bootstrap related traffic.
 This is available within all Nano networks (main, beta and test networks).
 In versions prior to V19, this was done via User Datagram Protocol (UDP).
 UDP was retained as a fallback for peer connection for versions 19 and 20.
-As of V21, use of UDP is deprecated.
+In V21 it was deprecated, and in V25 it was fully removed.

 #### node version
 The version used to identify a unique release build of the node.
 Each node version is tied to a single [protocol version](#protocol-version), but they are updated independently.